Mastering Search Intent for Effective Lead Generation in SEO

 Informational content

-While for this instructive search question, Google introduces two different forms of SERPs: an info box and a carousel with several recipes.
-But why do you feel that really is?
+For this instructive search question, Google introduces two different forms of SERPs: an info box and a carousel with several recipes.
+But why do you feel that is?

 Intrusive search question

-Simply explained, someone seeking “England” may be satisfied with the result of a basic search, whereas someone looking for “mushroom soup recipes” is more likely to explore for a few options to compare and contrast before selecting the one that best suits their palate.
+Someone seeking “England” may be satisfied with a basic search result.
+In contrast, someone looking for “mushroom soup recipes” is more likely to explore a few options to compare and contrast before selecting the one that best suits their palate.

 3.1 SERP Results for Navigational Intent

-Users with navigational purposes typically display the most relevant page at the top of these results because they already know the website they’re looking for: For instance, if a user searches for “Amazon music,” Spotify’s main page will come up first, while the login page will appear first for “Amazon music login.”
+Users with navigational purposes typically display the most relevant page at the top of these results because they already know the website they’re looking for.
+For instance, if a user searches for “Amazon music,” Spotify’s main page will appear first, while the login page will appear first for “Amazon music login.”

-Depending on the search, additional elements like site connections, information cards, and top articles may also be available.
+Additional elements like site connections, information cards, and top articles may also be available depending on the search.

 Navigational intent